bcbio/bcbio-nextgen/docs/contents/atac.md

 * A matrix of peak counts is created with featureCounts that can be used with downstream count-based differential expression callers like DESeq2/limma/edgeR.

-## QC
+**Quality control:**

+* FastQC is run to assess per sample sequence quality levels
+* Samtools computes various alignment quality metrics
+* [ENCODE quality control metrics](https://www.encodeproject.org/data-standards/terms/#library) are computed for each sample and values are compared against the ATAC standards to categorize samples based on library complexity.

-### ENCODE quality control metrics and other quality control information is added to the [MultiQC](https://multiqc.info) report.
+The quality control information from each of the above are aggregated into a single [MultiQC](https://multiqc.info) report.

-### ataqv
 A separate ATAC-seq specific quality control report is generated using [ataqv](https://github.com/ParkerLab/ataqv).

 ## Description of example dataset
 We will be using [ENCSR312LQX](https://www.encodeproject.org/experiments/ENCSR312LQX) and [ENCSR310MLB](https://www.encodeproject.org/experiments/ENCSR310MLB/) from the ENCODE project as our example datasets.
 These are P0 samples from the mouse hindbrain and mouse forebrain, each with a single replicate each.
 We'll use these samples to call differential affinity between the mouse hindbrain and forebrain.

 ### 1. Download the example data and configuration files
 This downloads the input data, creates the project structure and example configuration files.